ik1g19/NotesGardenArchive/content/notes/Uni Content/Advanced Programming Language Concepts/Week 1/Linear Typing.md

 ## Curry-Howard Isomorphism

 >[!Tip]
->The Curry-Howard isomorphism is a way of looking at mathematical proofs and computer programs in a similar way.
+>The Curry-Howard [Isomorphism](Isomorphism.md) is a way of looking at mathematical proofs and computer programs in a similar way.
 It says that a mathematical proof can be thought of as a way of solving a problem, just like a computer program.
 And just like a computer program, a proof has a clear structure and steps to follow.
 So, the ideas behind a proof can be translated into a computer program and vice versa.

 $$
 \dfrac{\Gamma\vdash exp_1\:A\;\;\;\;\Delta\vdash exp_2\:B}